More of the Music of the Jefferson Airplane

 This instrumental guitar track shows just how good this album could have sounded if the engineers had had more tracks to play with.
 I believe the album was recorded on a three track machine, which means that when the three tracks were filled up they were bounced down to one track, so that two more tracks could be added.
 This process was repeated multiple times, which explains why there is so much harmonic distortion on the vocals: they were just bounced down too many times.
 (The same thing happened during the recording of The Mamas and The Papas’ albums.)

 But a solo guitar recording like this one doesn’t need more than three tracks.
 Consequently it’s very low distortion and extremely DYNAMIC.
 I defy anyone to find me an acoustic guitar recording from this period that sounds more lively than this one.

-With an eight track tape recorder at their disposal, this, the band’s MASTERPIECE, could have had the wonderful sound found on this track throughout the entire album.
+With an eight track tape recorder at their disposal, this, the band’s MASTERPIECE, could have had sound this good on every track.